wiseman-timelord/AllTexConF04-Ps/README.md

 - Mutli-Thread, Upon detect GPUs, have option for select ALL, this would result in workload being split into 2 lists, then individually processed by GPUs at same time in parrallel, additionally, detect how many cores each GPU has, and devide the work further that way, example, RX 470 is 2 core while HD 7850 is 1 core, hence, 3 lists, 2/3 of the work to the RX 470 and 1/3 of the work to the HD 7850.

 ### NOTATION
 - The "Brown faces" bug in Fallout 4 can occur without resizing textures, possibly due to changes in, makeup and face, bc compression.
-DdsBa2Resize preserves the original compression, however, this is why the option exists to bypass character textures.
+DdsBethScale preserves the original compression, however, this is why the option exists to bypass character textures.

 ### CREDITS
 - Credit to, 7-Zip Team and Microsoft, for relevantly, 7za abd DirectXTex.